mustafaHTP/taskinfo-syscall/README.md

 > task_time_info system call is between lines 2732 and 2799 in sys.c.
 >> its system call number is 451

-# Task Info System Call
+# Task Time Info System Call

 ``task_time_info`` is system call that calculates the total time of the process that matches the given *pid* number.
 When no argument is given, it finds the duration of the process has **the biggest running time**.
 What is meant by **the biggest running time** here is to find the process that has the biggest sum of **utime** and **stime**.